 [BANK LETTERHEAD]

 Letter of Credit No. Amount:

 Applicant Initial Expiry Date:

 Beneficiary:

 For the account of

 (Name of Customer)

-up to an aggregate amount t of avail lable on demand.
+up to an aggregate amount of of availa ble on demand.

-Credit in your favour in the time, upon written demand enquiring whether you have and without recognizing are.
-This Letter of Credit relates e above amount which mand for payment made upon we the right as between your said custome y be drawn on by you and us by you, which demanderself and the said custon or objection by it to part of Nanaimo services and d financial obligations set out
+Pursuant to the request of our customer, we hereby establish and give you a Standby Irrevocable Letter of Credit in your favour in the above amount which may be drawn on by you at any time and from time to time, upon written demand for payment made upon us by you, which demand we shall honour without enquiring whether you have the right as between yourself and the said customer to make such demand, and without recognizing any claim of our said customer, or objection by it to payment by us.
+This Letter of Credit relates to those Regional District of Nanaimo services and financial obligations set out in an Agreement between the customer and the Regional District of Nanaimo and briefly described as:

-The amount of this Letter us by the Regional District · from time to time as ad lvised by notice in writing to
+The amount of this Letter o us by the Regional District o • rom time to time as adv ised by notice in writing to

-Partial or full drawings may t be made.
+Partial or full drawings may b oe made.

-expire at 3:00 p.m. on period of 1 year, but shall b .
-This Letter of Credit on hereinafter set forth.
+This Letter of Credit shall exwill continue in force for a pe pire at 3:00 p.m. on eriod of 1 year, but shall be subject to the condition This Letter of Credit hereinafter set forth.

-amendment from year to days prior to the present o year from the present or a rany future expiration date any future expiation dat e, we notify you in writin omatically extended without te hereof, unless at lease 30 ag by registered mail, that we period.
+It is a condition of the Lett amendment from year to ye days prior to the present or a elect not to consider this Let subject to the Uniform Cu ear from the present or a any future expiration date, tter of Credit to be renewa ny future expiation date , we notify you in writing ble for any additional pe hereof, unless at lease 30 by registered mail, that we riod.
 This Letter of Credit is